Welcome! Learn more about our diversity, equity and inclusion practices!

-You will discover that our Social Impact commitment to diversity, equity, and inclusion is seen in action every day on campus and led by our Inaugural Chief Diversity Officer.
+Our Social Impact commitment to diversity and inclusion is visible in action every day on campus and is led by our Inaugural Chief Diversity Officer.

 • Partner with Chief Diversity Officer to renew and enhance DE&I training for hiring managers and to explore resources, tools, and support systems for employees of diverse backgrounds and allies to promote self-empowerment, peer support, and information;

-• Promote the University’s award-winning minority development internship program by sharing the participant stories.
+• Promote the University’s award-winning Professional Development Fellowship Program (formerly known as the Minority Professional Development Internship Program) by sharing the participant stories.

-• Review compensation and pay structures for minority intern positions; advocate for and update salaries as needed.
+• Review compensation and pay structures for fellowship positions; advocate for and update salaries as needed.

-• Enhance community outreach efforts to increase pipeline of minority applicants;
+• Enhance community outreach efforts to increase pipeline of diverse applicants;

 • Explore recruitment partnerships with Historically Black Colleges and Universities and Minority Serving Institutions.